milkyware/milkyware.github.io/_posts/2023-11-30-documenting-nullables-in-azure-function-openapi.md

   - Swagger
 ---

-This post is about an issue me and a colleague encountered recently whilst developing a series of **layered APIs**.
+This post is about an issue a colleague and I encountered recently whilst developing a series of **layered APIs**.
 The issue was that nullable properties weren't being documented correctly resulting in deserialization errors in the clients and I wanted to share how we fixed it as well as the resources used.

 ## The scenario